vectordotdev/vector/rfcs/2023-09-19-18604-metrics-data-model-refactor.md

 - Bolstering supporting for handling/manipulating metrics in a pipeline (e.g. enhancing metrics support in the `lua` transform).
 - Explicitly adding support for other metrics systems (e.g. OpenTelemetry).
+- Deeper changes to the metrics data model such as encoding aggregation temporality (i.e.
+  `MetricKind`) into metric types directly.

 ## Pain